Skip to main content

 30:30

-June 2, 2022, Sean Pidgeon, Barrett Winston
+2022 | Jun 02, Sean Pidgeon, Barrett Winston

 The SSP mentorship program is an excellent way to learn about the industry and expand your professional network for mentees and mentors alike.
 Mentorship can help mentees navigate career path challenges while mentors gain perspective on current trends and new developments.
 Additionally, serving as a mentor or mentee can create valuable new relationships and facilitate lifelong growth and development.
-Learn about the various programs for mentorship at SSP, and hear from past program participants and the Career Development Committee about how you can take advantage of these programs that are free for SSP members.
+Learn about the various programs for mentorship at SSP, and hear from past program participants and the Career Development Committee about how you can take advantage of these programs that are free for SSP members

 On-Demand Meetings